How To Calm A Kitten: 10 Effective Tricks

 1. Let catnip do the trick

-One of the easiest ways to calm down an energetic kitten is to give it some catnip.
-While other pet owners think that catnip will stir up their cat, it can also have an opposite effect.
+One of the easiest ways for how to calm a kitten is to give it some catnip.
+While you might think that catnip will stir up their cat, it can also have an opposite effect.

 what does catnip do to kittens